 If a California Family Law court finds that a marriage is void or voidable and that either party or both parties had a good faith belief that the marriage was valid, the court will declare either one or both parties to have the status of a putative spouse.
 Some of the rules that apply to a putative spouse also apply to Registered Domestic Partners.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California divorce law.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California divorce law.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, California spousal support, California child support, and California community property.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

-A putative spouse is person who has cohabited with another person and who has a good faith belief that they are legally married.
+A putative spouse is a person who is cohabiting with another person and who has a good faith belief that they are legally married.
 A putative spouse and the other spouse are not legally married.
-Although the marriage may have been entered into in good faith, but invalid due to a legal flaw, such as the existence of a prior marriage.
-Although not legally married, a putative spouse may acquire the rights conferred upon a legal spouse, including the right to spousal support and a division of community property.
+Although the marriage may have been entered into in good faith, it is invalid due to a legal flaw, such as the existence of a prior marriage.
+Although not legally married, a putative spouse may acquire the rights that are conferred upon a legal spouse.
+This includes the right to receive spousal support and a division of community property.

 Good Faith Belief

-The California courts must make an inquiry into the party’s subjective and objective belief of a valid marriage.
+The California courts must make an inquiry into the party’s subjective and objective belief to determine if there was a valid marriage.
 Subjective belief focuses on the actual state of mind of the alleged putative spouse.
 Did the putative spouse believe that he or she was married?
 Did they act in someway to support this belief?
 What benefits or detriments did the putative spouse experience.
 While there is no requirement that the claimed belief be objectively reasonable, good faith is a relative quality and depends on all the relevant circumstances, including objective circumstances.
 Examples of objective circumstances can be: if the couple represented themselves to be married; if they held property or bank accounts in joint title; and, if they otherwise acted as a married couple.